Redomic/NeuThera-Drug-Discovery-Toolkit/README.md

 pip install -r requirements.txt
 ```

-Create an .env file with the openAI key in root
+Create an .env file with the gemini key in root

 ```
-OPENAI_API_KEY=sk-proj-XXXXXXXXXXXXXX
+GEMINI_API_KEY=XXXXXXXXXXXXXX
 ```

 Rest of the work gets done by the notebook 😎